hansec/ide-fortran/README.md

 ![Screen shot of IDE-FORTRAN](https://raw.githubusercontent.com/hansec/ide-fortran/master/images/screenshot.png)

-## Early access
+## Beta release

-[IDE functionality in Atom](https://ide.atom.io/) is currently new and this package and its [language server](https://github.com/hansec/fortran-language-server) are in early release states.
-Be sure to periodically update the language server to stay up to date with new features and fixes.
+[IDE functionality in Atom](https://ide.atom.io/) is fairly new and this package and its [language server](https://github.com/hansec/fortran-language-server) are in early release states.
+Be sure to periodically update the underlying language server to stay up to date with new features and fixes.

 ## Requirements
 This package requires the following packages to be installed: